StevenBoscarine/jboss-javaee6-webapp/readme.txt

   mvn package

- If you want To deploy the application on JBoss AS (standalone), make sure that your JBOSS_HOME environment variable points to a JBoss AS 6.0 installation.
+ If you want to deploy the application on JBoss AS (standalone), make sure that your JBOSS_HOME environment variable points to a JBoss AS 6.0 installation.

  Alternatively, you can set the location of JBoss AS using the following